xsf/xmpp.org/tools/README.rst

       {
           "platforms": ["GNU Hurd", "Plan9"],
-          "last_renewed": null,
           "name": "My Fancy New Client",
           "doap": "https://myfancyclient.example/doap.rdf",
           "url": "https://myfancyclient.example"
       }

 Insert it into the top-level JSON Array as last element by adding a comma after the last ``,`` and then pasting the above template with your modifications.
-Use the tool as described in the previous section to perform a renewal (this will sort the list correctly to minimize future diffs).
+Use the tool as described in the previous section to perform a modification (this will sort the list correctly to minimize future diffs).

-**If you do not use the tool**, make sure that you set the ``last_renewed`` key manually to the current date (as seen in other entries) in UTC and adhere to the sorting requirements of the JSON file.
+**If you do not use the tool**, make sure that you adhere to the sorting requirements of the JSON file.
 You can use the ``lint_list.py`` tool to verify that everything is in order.
-If ``lint_list.py`` complains, the Travis  CI will reject your Pull Request.
+If ``lint_list.py`` complains, the CI will reject your Pull Request.

 Finally, create a Pull Request.